Bulletin Announcement: DuBois

 Use this in your 11/16/2025 bulletin

-So many conflicting voices and influences make parenting difficult.
-In today’s gospel Jesus encourages parents to bravely “give testimony” and trust He will give us the “wisdom” to be good parents.
-You are not alone in parenting; a loving Father is standing with you.
+Parenting is challenging with so many conflicting voices and influences.
+In today’s gospel, Jesus encourages parents to bravely give testimony and trust that He will provide the “wisdom” needed to be good parents.
+Remember, you are not alone in this journey; a loving Father is standing with you.

 A Family Perspective 11-23-2025